 Students may earn a bachelor of arts (BA), a bachelor of science (BS), or a minor in biology.
 Both majors are designed to provide students flexibility to take a number of different elective courses in the major.
 Therefore, students are given the option of concentrating their studies in one or more areas of biology.
 To graduate with a major in biology, the student must maintain a minimum 2.50 cumulative grade point average in the courses required for the major.
-No course taken to satisfy a major requirement may be taken using the Pass/Fail grading option.
 A maximum of 20 credit hours from lower division courses in biology may be applied toward the credit hour total in the major.
 Additionally, students must successfully complete an online portfolio as well as a standardized pre-test and post-test prior to graduation.